The Options item in the Tools menu

 This also applies to a multi-database report: if this option is turned off, when you run such a report and it cannot connect to one or more of the specified databases, the program asks you if you want to continue.
 If this setting is turned on, the report continues to run without asking you.

 - Retrieve records from database in batches (asynchronously): if this option is turned off, Stonefield Query retrieves the entire set of records it needs for a report from the database at one time.
 While this is great for performance, it also means that you cannot stop a report run while the records are being retrieved.
 If there are a lot of records, you may have to wait a while before pressing Esc or clicking the Cancel button stop the report run.
 Turning this option on tells Stonefield Query to retrieve records in batches and check for Esc or Cancel between each batch.
 This gives you the ability to stop the report sooner.
 If you turn this on, you can set the batch size, which is the number of records to retrieve at one time.
 Larger values give better performance but also mean you have to wait longer between pressing Esc or clicking the Cancel button and Stonefield Query stopping the report run.
+Note: this option may not appear, depending on the type of database you are connected to.

 - Week starts on: this determines what date is displayed when dates are formatted to display as weeks.
 For example, December 3, 2008, which is a Wednesday, displays as follows: